MichaelCade/90DaysOfDevOps/Days/day08.md

 ![](Images/Day8_Go9.png)

 Pretty easy stuff I would say up till this point?
-Now we are going to create our first Go Program with no understanding about anything we put in this next phase.
+Now we are going to create our first Go Program with no understanding of anything we put in this next phase.

-Next create a file called `main.go` in your `Hello` folder.
+Next, create a file called `main.go` in your `Hello` folder.
 As soon as you hit enter on the main.go you will be asked if you want to install the Go extension and also packages you can also check that empty pkg file that we made a few steps back and notice that we should have some new packages in there now?

 ![](Images/Day8_Go10.png)

-Now let's get this Hello World app going, copy for the following code into your new main.go file and save that.
+Now let's get this Hello World app going, copy the following code into your new main.go file and save that.

 ```
 package main